neoneo/craft/railo/codestyle.md

 --------
 * Member functions wherever possible except for scopes.
 * Break out of current and parent loops using break [loop name].
+* === operator to compare objects for equality.
+For other comparisons this operator could be used too, but its meaning is less clear.
+	For strings, the comparison is case sensitive, but this is not clear from the syntax (or the difference could be missed).
+Numeric comparisons may fail if the instances are not of the same type.
+Functions like Len return an integer, while all numerics are doubles.
+Therefore, Len("a") === 1 fails.

 Administrator settings
 ----------------------